 “We’ve flourished in that we’ve been able to adapt.
 In some instances, we are doing services differently, but we are still able to help people suffering during this time,” Coney said.

 While it’s taken longer to get some approvals and permits, and rehabilitation projects have stalled a little bit because of that, real estate development has continued despite the onset of the pandemic.

 “While the construction industry may have stumbled in the beginning, the industry is rebounding and we’re still putting people in homes.
-We’re continuing to create opportunities for people to build prosperous futures and vibrant communities,” Gilmore-Long said.
+We’re continuing to create opportunities for people to build prosperous futures and vibrant communities,” Coney said.

 ABOUT CDC OF TAMPA